-3.14.8 Non-standard SPI interface
+3.16.8 Non-standard SPI interface

-NXP has defined a non-standard SPI interface on the M.2 Key-E connector. uCOM Carrier Board, rev B, implements this interface.
-It is enabled by placing the short-jumper in 1-2 position of JP9.
+NXP has defined a non-standard SPI interface on the M.2 Key-E connector.
+It is enabled by shorting position 1-2 of JP9.

-Jumper cables are needed to connect the SPI signals (from JP33) to specific pins on the used uCOM.
-Details about this will be added in future revisions of this document.
+Jumper cables are needed to connect the SPI signals (from JP33) to specific pins.
+The following pictures illustrate how the jumper cables shall be connected depending on which uCOM that is used.